Horror stories of crime mar Global Citizen Festival

 According to posts on social media, people flocked to the garage to wait for transport.
 There, they were harassed and mugged, which led to chaos outside the venue.

-A witness said that she saw a group of about seven men walking in between people.
+A witness told TimesLIVE that she saw a group of about seven men walking in between people.

 “There was a couple walking in front of us.
 The next thing we knew the girl started screaming.
 They tried to grab whatever she was holding.
 It was such a mess.
 Everybody started running in between cars to avoid the thugs.
 Mind you, there were no police in the vicinity at all,” said Jamie-Lee Markgraaff.